MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Saving AE from unexpected reconstruction

-This concept might be analyzed from two perspectives.
+The concept of MSS can be analyzed from two perspectives.
 Upon analysis of the distance measurement, the reconstruction error could be viewed as the deviation of the object's position in the original data space.
 The reconstruction error of the inlier was relatively small if AE was well-trained, which means the reconstructed inlier lies within close proximity to the original position.
 Meanwhile, the mean-shifted result of an inlier was also close to its original position, hence the distance between the reconstructed inlier and the mean-shifted inlier would be small.
 For the outliers, the mean-shifted result was generally closer to inliers and further from its original locality.
 The outliers' reconstruction result deviated in a larger magnitude for distance, and with a random direction, since AE learning was inadequate.
-Thus, the distance between an outlier's mean-shifted result and reconstruction result would be especially large compared to an inlier, which made them simple to distinguish.
-Upon analysis of the reconstruction probability, even though an outlier was reconstructed with a relatively high probability, its mean-shifted result was not similar to the reconstruction.
-This resulted in a high outlier score as the mean-shifted result fell into the position with low probability within the probability distribution.
+Thus, the distance between an outlier's mean-shifted result and reconstruction result would be significantly large compared to an inlier, which made them simple to distinguish.
+Upon analysis of the reconstruction likelihood, even though an outlier was reconstructed with a relatively high likelihood, its mean-shifted result was not similar to the reconstruction.
+This resulted in a high outlier score as the mean-shifted result fell into a position with low likelihood within the likelihood distribution.

 In theory, usage of the distance between the mean of $k$-NN instead of the original data and the reconstructed data had two benefits.
 First, some data shared common mean values, hence similar data in the feature space could have similar outlier scores \cite{yang2020outlier}.
 Therefore, it avoided local variance in outlier score space.
 Second, the mean values were seen as the representatives of $k$-NN, thus it considered both object-level and group-level factors when scoring \cite{yang2022neighborhood}.
 Therefore, it provided a robust method for the detection of both point outliers and collective outliers.